AaronC81/delta-pico/README.md

     - VSYS is broken both before (`SW.
 VSYS`) and after (`BYP.
 VSYS`) the power switch
 - Connect PCF8574 interrupt pins to GPIO 16/17
 - Add Schottky diode on VSYS
+- Add MOSFET to allow Pico to turn display on/off
+    - Gate controllable with GPIO 22